JustinTrannn/SEE-Insight/notes.md

 - Kanban.
 Used a lot in industry.
 To help with organization of projects?
 - People giving updates on their projects
 - Next week, we will discuss when these meetings will be next semester

+## 4/7/2026
+- VIP discussion on April 14th 12:30-2:30pm.
+Dr. Colbry is trying to get faculty to try this VIP setup for next year